sanathp/MapReduce-With-DistributedCache/README.md

 Place three files in one folder and create a jar .

-Run the below hadop command :
+Run the below hadoop command :

 hadoop jar WordFrequencyOfAList.jar WordFrequencyOfAList input-directory output-directory word-pattern-file-location